CMU Faculty

 Research Papers

-Interrogating Debt as a Driver of Growth: Links between financial and ecological indebtedness in rich-world economies.
-Cambridge University Press, May 2010.
+Magnus-Johnston, J. (2009).
+Interrogating debt as a driver of growth: links between financial and ecological indebtedness in rich-world economies.
+(MPhil dissertation, Cambridge University).

+Magnus-Johnston, J. (2024, January).
 Requiem for Canada?
 Regional tensions, changing demographics fuel Trump's annexation hopes.
 The Conversation.

-Jan, 2024
+Magnus-Johnston, J. (2015, July).
 What about innovating beyond the growth trap?
 Resilience.org.
-July, 2015.

 Performance

-While unrelated to his scholarly interests, James is a tenor who has sung with a range of professional ensembles, including Proximus 5, Polycoro, the Winnipeg Singers, Dead of Winter (Camerata Nova), and Antiphony.
+While unrelated to his scholarly interests, James is a professional tenor who has sung with Proximus 5, Polycoro, the Winnipeg Singers, Dead of Winter (Camerata Nova), and Antiphony.
 Some favourites:

 - I Wish (Proximus, Nov 2023)